CalvinRossSmith/Youddit-Public/README.md

 ## Summary

 Youddit is made up of customizable python scripts.
 These scripts include a reddit web scraper that looks for urls of a selected subreddit.
 A downloading script is then called that will search each url to look and see if a video is attached to the url, if so the video will be downloaded.
 Once a whole grouping of videos are downloaded they are randomly compiled into 5 minute compilations.
-Once the video is created it is uploaded to youtube.
+Once the video is created it is uploaded to YouTube.

 ## Quick Start